1kunal1997/Service-API/README.md

 C:\>setx -m JAVA_HOME "C:\Program Files\Java\jdk-14.0.1"
 ```

-NOTE: This project uses Maven as its build tool, but since the Spring Boot framework included Maven Wrapper, an executable shell script, there is no need to install Maven.
+**NOTE**: This project uses Maven as its build tool, but since the Spring Boot framework included Maven Wrapper, an executable shell script, there is no need to install Maven.
 The command ```mvnw``` is used to run the build tool.

 ### Installing